sh/fragments-user-clientside/README.md

   - each react components outermost tag/element has a class with the component name for easy and consistent component styling
   - style components using mixins
   - use sass to extend bootstrap styles in [sass/public.sass](sass/public.sass)
+- we use cookies only for the storage of the token in the browser. we ignore cookies on the server.
+- a component must take all data that its rendering depends on via cursors from parent components.

 ## state tree and cursors

 - `path` the current path in the browser url bar (example: `/login`). update to navigate.
-- `currentUser` the currently logged in user
+- `currentUser` the currently logged in user. `null` if no user is logged in.
   - `id`
   - `email`
   - `name`
   - `rights`
-- `token` API access token (present if a user is logged in)
 - `page` **the single place** for the currently mounted page component to put its working state. it is a page components responsibility to clear this on mount.
   [this subtree is documented per-component in detail here.](#page-state)